klaus-steiner/SplotsVideoRecorder/README.md

 - Muxing audio and video to mp4 file with Mp4Parser
   Source: https://code.google.com/p/mp4parser

-The goal is to combine these project to a simple to use library.
+The goal is to combine these projects to a simple to use library.